Automated Discovery of Operable Dynamics from Videos: Results

 In this section, we demonstrate that our operable representations can be used to discover stable equilibrium states of a system and offer its linearized approximations in the near-equilibrium region.
 First, we identified equilibrium states by utilizing the neural state vector field $\hat{F}$ and solving for $\vb{V}_{\mathrm{eq}}$ such that:

 Given the identified equilibrium states, we further determined their stability through empirical methods.
 According to the definition of Lyapunov stability \cite{strogatz_nonlinear_2015}, an equilibrium state $\vb{V}_{\mathrm{eq}}$ is stable if for all $\epsilon > 0$, there exists a $\delta > 0$, such that if $\|\vb{V}(0) - \vb{V}_{\mathrm{eq}}\| < \delta$, $\|\vb{V}(t) - \vb{V}_{\mathrm{eq}}\| < \epsilon$ holds for all $t > 0$.
-By integrating the neural state vector field to generate system trajectories, the numerical validation of this definition is straightforward.
+By integrating the neural state vector field to generate system trajectories, we can numerically assess the stability of the identified equilibrium states by locally evaluating nearby dynamics over a finite horizon.
 We generated multiple trajectories starting from varying distances to the identified equilibrium state and observed if there exists such a $\delta$ in which all trajectories that begin from initial states within a $\delta$-neighborhood of the equilibrium state remain within a $\epsilon$-neighborhood of the equilibrium state.
 This process was repeated for a collection of $\epsilon$ values, where $\epsilon$ and $\delta$ were measured as percentages proportional to the respective range of neural state variables observed in the test data.
-The full stability analysis algorithm is given as Algorithm~\ref{algo:equilibrium_stability} in Appendix~\ref{appendix:equilibrium_identification}.
+While computational limits prevent our ability to generate infinitely long trajectories, we used a prediction horizon of length $T=300$, five times longer than videos that make up our datasets, to provide a reasonable substitution.
+Although our framework cannot be used to definitively identify the stable equilibrium states due to the finite data our models have been trained on, we have found in our experiments that the stable equilibrium states identified through our relaxed approximations were largely consistent with those expected from classical analyses.
+The full equilibrium identification and stability analysis algorithms are given in Section~\ref{appendix:equilibrium_identification} of the \nameref{appendix}.
 Next, by calculating all derivatives of the neural state vector field with respect to the state variables at the stable equilibrium state $\vb{V}_{\mathrm{eq}}$, we obtained the Jacobian matrix $\vb{J}$, with which we can linearize Equation~\eqref{eq:vector_field} for states $\vb{V}_t$ near $\vb{V}_{\mathrm{eq}}$, resulting in a linear system

 We then estimated the system's natural frequency from the eigenvalues of the Jacobian matrix $\vb{J}$.
-Details of the experiment parameters and setups are described in Appendix~\ref{appendix:equilibrium_identification}.
+Details of the experiment parameters and setups are described in Section~\ref{appendix:equilibrium_identification} of the \nameref{appendix}.